Updated as of 8 December 2014, to reflect the latest wheels on the market and latest pricing.

 The second best thing you can do is find a fiber shop or fiber show that you can get to in person, where there is a selection of wheels that you can try out, again with expertise handy to help you figure out how things work.
 This is what experienced spinners will generally tell a new spinner to do if at all possible — there are so many individual variables that it’s impossible for someone to be sure that what really works for one person will work as well for another person.

 It’s not an absolute requirement that you find in-person assistance, but if you have never spun before, never seen anyone do it, and have no idea how wheels operate mechanically, it will make a huge difference to be able to get a little orientation.
 A few minutes with an experienced spinner can save you a world of frustration and possibly even prevent unnecessary damage to your equipment.
-If you absolutely can’t meet a real live spinner or do any in-person testing, don’t let that stop you — but if you have the option of going to a real full-service spin shop, or meeting with experienced spinners, don’t let anything stop you.
+If you absolutely can’t meet a real live spinner or do any in-person testing, don’t let that stop you from learning to spin — but if you have the option of going to a real full-service spin shop, or meeting with experienced spinners, don’t miss out.
 It’s an incredible leg up on getting started.

 Those things said, there are a few things to consider when you start wheel shopping, which a little advance thought about can really prepare you to get the most out of a trip to try out wheels.
 The first is your lifestyle: where, and when, do you expect to spin?
 Do you have a good-sized dedicated space that’s where you expect you will always be spinning, or are you uncertain?
 Do you want to be able to spin sitting on the sofa watching TV or visiting with other people?
 Do you think you’ll want to take your wheel with you from place to place, or travel with it?
 If nothing else, this can help you rule out choices because they simply won’t fit your lifestyle or your space.